Saturday, November 17, 2007

 I got to my delivery Tuesday morning.
 There were already about 9 trucks waiting at the gate.
 Another line!!
 Nevertheless, I'd rather be lucky than good.
-Two security guards amble down the line with a checklist.
-"You're the one they're looking for this morning," they tell me.
+Two security guards ambled down the line with a checklist.
+"You're the one they're looking for this morning," they told me.
 "Pull on in and go to the Receiving Office."
 Bonus!

 In the morning, I fueled and hit the road!
 14.4 miles down the road I was at a dead stop.
 The DOT was cutting apart a bridge.
 When the torches were cutting, they closed the road.
 Another line.

-Looking at the Scale Ticket in my hand, I'm still illegal for the road.
-I have to adjust the fifth wheel and re-weigh.
+Looking at the Scale Ticket in my hand, I was still illegal for the road.
+I had to adjust the fifth wheel and re-weigh.
 Back in at the Fuel Desk, she calls me over because the line at her register is gone.
 "You had to reweigh, baby?"
-"Yes," I tell her, "I had to adjust the fifth wheel.
+Yes I tell her, "I had to adjust the fifth wheel.
 Usually I just have to move the tandems, but this load is heavy."
 I can see that her eyes are glazed.
-She doesn't really care about my weight problem, or my truck's. :o) She's probably sorry she asked such a specific question.
-An occupational hazard I suppose.
+She doesn't really care about my weight problem, or my truck's. :o) She was probably sorry she asked such a specific question; an occupational hazard I suppose.
 That's alright.
 I'm not really interested in a woman who can't handle her Mango Con Chile.

 The night before, I slept across the street at the TA.
 I had a shower about to expire on my Road King card.
 I left at 4:30 am, went across the street to fuel at the Pilot.
-As I left the Pilot on my way to Southard, OK, a fire engine goes by.
-Heading around to get back to the highway, I see a plume of smoke.
+As I left the Pilot, a fire engine went flying by.
+I saw a plume of smoke.
 Huh!?!?
-Passing the TA I see a truck, on the scale, almost fully engulfed in flames.
+Past the TA I see a truck, on the scale, almost fully engulfed in flames.
 I had slept about 40 feet from that very scale!!
-I never heard what happened, but that is scary.
+I never heard what happened, but that was scary.